danusan-s/gossip/README.md

 3. Create a `.env` file in the `frontend` directory and add the following environment variables:
     - `REACT_APP_BACKEND_URL` - The URL of the backend server.
-    - `REACT_APP_PORT` - The port you want the frontend server to run on.

 4. You will need to have a MySQL server running on your machine.